AI Platform as a Working Environment for Different Tasks

 -

-how to store useful results and return to them
+how to store useful results and come back to them

 -